 With 50 years of research, mathematics education should have improved significantly.
 Its lack of success as illustrated by OECD report 'Improving Schools in Sweden' made this paper ask: Apparently half a century's research in mathematics education has not prevented low and declining PISA performance.
 Does it really have to be so, or can it be different?
 Can mathematics be different?
 Can education?
 Can research?
-Seeking guidance by difference-research searching traditions for hidden differences that make a difference, the answer is: Yes, mathematics can be different, education can be different.
+Seeking guidance by difference-research searching traditions for hidden differences that make a difference, the answer is: Yes, mathematics can be different, education can be different, and research can be different.